ipsy-md/docs/docs/open-science/research-data-management/publish.md

 ## Preprints

-Preprints are papers that are made publicly available by the authors on dedicated platforms before being peer-reviewed and being published on a scientific journal.
+Preprints are scientific papers that authors make publicly available on dedicated platforms before being peer-reviewed and being published on a canonical scientific journal.

 ### Scope of preprints